benjaminjb/profile/README.md

-benjaminblattberg.divshot.io
+Portfolio page for Divshot Hosting

 ============================

-code for my Divshot portfolio
+[Exactly what it says on the tin](http://tvtropes.org/pmwiki/pmwiki.php/Main/ExactlyWhatItSaysOnTheTin): This is the code for my portfolio page, which I wrote using Divshot's Architect.